Residential Living Initiated Assignments

 Option 2: Fall-only International Student HOLD only

-This allows the student approved to go through the to go through in the Spring Housing Selection process and select a space with their friends; after selection, The Office of Residential Living will move this assignment over to the spring semester, and then during our summer assignment process, assign a fall-only international student.
+This allows the student approved to go through the Spring Housing Selection process and select a space with their friends; after selection, The Office of Residential Living will move this assignment over to the spring semester, and then during our summer assignment process, assign a fall-only international student.

 NOTE: if you select this option, please be sure the fall residents of the space are comfortable with Residential Living matching a fall-only student to this space.